 All district staff, especially those assigned with federal grant duties, shall adhere to the Cash Management Procedures.
 Specifically, all cash received by the district shall be deposited, recorded reconciled by multiple individuals to ensure segregation of duties.
 [Cash Management Procedures in the Exhibit Section.]

 The district shall record all grant fund receivables upon receipt from the granting agency.
 The receipt of grant funds shall be posted to the general ledger to the appropriate receivable account code.
-In the event that the grant funds received do not match the recorded receivable, the Business Manager shall contact the granting agency to determine the discrepancy.
+In the event that the grant funds received do not match the recorded receivable, the Chief Financial Officer shall contact the granting agency to determine the discrepancy.
 If the granting agency has reduced and/or increased the grant funds paid to the district, a general ledger adjustment shall be posted to the appropriate revenue and receivable accounts.
-The Business Manager shall prepare the adjusting journal ledger entry and the Business Manager shall post the entry to the finance general ledger.
+The Chief Financial Officer shall prepare the adjusting journal ledger entry and the Chief Financial Officer shall post the entry to the finance general ledger.

 The district will not maintain grant funds in a separate bank account.